 In 1901, Marconi took a chance on it being so, and was rewarded for his faith by the achievement of the transatlantic 'first'.
-In the 'twenties, Appleton devised experiments to prove conclusively that such a layer existed; in fact, eventually he found more than one.
-And in 1932 Watson-Watt gave the region a general name - he called it the ionosphere.
+Over twenty years later, Appleton devised experiments to prove conclusively that such a layer existed; in fact, eventually he found more than one.
+And in 1932 Robert Alexander Watt (later called Watson-Watt) gave the region a general name - he called it the ionosphere.

-Today, many people, including some who should know better, seem to think that we know all that we need to know about the ionosphere.
-But it preserves many a secret yet and there is still a place for careful experimentation by amateur operators.
+Many people, including some who should know better, seem to think that we know all that we need to know about the ionosphere.
+But even today the ionosphere has many unknown parameters and factors that are not completely understood by scientists, and there is still a place for careful experimentation and detailed records of anomalies observed by radio amateurs.